evgeniyarbatov/ultra-gpx-tracking/README.md

 # GPX Route Tracking for Ultras

 Track progress along a GPX route during an ultra run.

-Runs in the browser and for current location displays:
+This runs in the browser and for current location displays:

 - Street address of the current location
 - Distance completed and remaining